ruks/moesif-play-filter/README.md

 ## Introduction

-`moesif-play-filter` is a Play framework Filter that logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.
+`moesif-play-filter` is a Play framework Filter that logs API calls and sends to [Moesif](https://www.moesif.com) for API analytics and monitoring.

 The SDK is implemented as a [Scala HTTP Filter](https://www.playframework.com/documentation/latest/ScalaHttpFilters) without importing framework specific dependencies.
 Any Web Application built on Play can use this SDK with minimal configuration.